Bugleweed (Ajuga Reptans)

 Propogation/Transplanting: Self-propagates by runners. or by transplanting of daughter plants from rooted runners, or by crown division.

 Will grow in full shade, but best foliage color usually occurs in part-sun locations (at least 3-4 hours of sun per day).
 Provide good air circulation in hot and humid areas where crown rot is a problem.
 Divide plants if they become overcrowded.
-This low-growing bugleweed will spread in the garden by stolons (reptans means creeping) to form an attractive, mat-like ground cover.
+Spreads by stolons (reptans means creeping) to form an attractive, mat-like ground cover.
 Plants may be cut back to the ground after flowering, if necessary, to rejuvenate the foliage.
 On variegated forms promptly remove any non-variegated leaves that may appear.
 Variegated forms will slowly revert to green or bronzed foliage forms unless the non-variegated sports are periodically removed